 The culinary history of the Czech Republic is branded by war, invasions and hunger.
 Besides, like its capital, Prague, the country is at the crossroads of eastern and western routes.
-Several dishes served at Prague restaurants are rooted in the local soil and we can find several very similar recipes in the neighbouring countries.
+Prague restaurants serve several traditional Czech food items, and we can find several very similar recipes in the neighbouring countries.
 It’s normal: most of these dishes are directly connected with the peoples who left their marks on the country: the Czechs themselves, of course, but also the Germans and the Austrians, the Russians, the Poles, the Slovaks and even ex-Yugoslavia.

-Here are some of the most classical dishes of Czechia – such is the new, official name of the country, along with Czech Republic – and the Prague restaurants where you can taste them in Prague!
+Here are some of the most traditional Czech food items – such is the new, official name of the country, along with Czech Republic – and the Prague restaurants where you can taste them in Prague!

 Svíčková is one of the most emblematic dishes of the country.
 It consists in a beautiful piece of game or beef served with carrots, celery and onions, boiled together.
 The meat is plated and the juices are blended together to make a thick sauce.
 It’s sometimes garnished with a spoonful of cranberries.
 It’s a deliciously rich dish that will satisfy the biggest appetites.